SCROLL DOWN THE PAGE TO FIND EACH TRIBUTE

 She was a loving wife, mother, sister, aunt, sister-in-law and mother-in-law.
 She will be deeply missed by those left behind.
 Jeannine is proceeded in death by her parents, Augustus Mathew Turner and Margaretha Friedericha (Kuhn) Turner; siblings Wanda (Laylon) Hanvey, Donna (Harvey ‘Jim’) Gordon, Thomas (Linda) Turner and James (Polly) Turner.

-She is survived by her loving husband for the last sixty-nine years, John ‘Jack’ Winters, Sr.; dedicated son, John (Marcy) Winters, Jr., and loving daughter, Sandra ‘Sandy’ (Kevin ‘KB’) Bickham; brother, Jack Turner of Ocklawaha, FL; grandchildren, Evan Winters of Camp Lejeune, NC, Kristopher Bickham of Denton, TX, Matthew (Andra) Bickham of Allen TX, and Emily Bickham of Allen, TX; Great-Granddaughter, Aubrey Medina; numerous nieces & nephews, and her lifetime friends Ivalee Basinger and Pat Carson.
+She is survived by her loving husband for the last sixty-nine years, John ‘Jack’ Winters, Sr.; dedicated son, John (Marcy) Winters, Jr., and loving daughter, Sandra ‘Sandy’ (Kevin ‘KB’) Bickham; brother, Jack Turner of Ocklawaha, FL; grandchildren, Evan Winters of Camp Lejeune, NC, Kristopher Bickham of Denton, TX, Matthew (Andra) Bickham of Allen TX, and Emily Bickham of Allen, TX; Great-Granddaughter, Aubrey Medina; numerous nieces & nephews, and her lifetime friends Ivalee Basinger, Pat Carson, and Marion Peterson.

 Her family received friends on Thursday, May 9, 2019 from 4pm to 7pm at the Cotner Funeral Home, 7369 E. Main St. Reynoldsburg, OH 43068 where her funeral service was held on Friday, May 10, 2019 at 10:00am with Pastor Brent Harris officiating.
 Interment at Glen Rest Memorial Estates following the service.